The ‘Needs to Know’

 Exit the station & turn left onto Bishopsgate – all around here there’s some amazing new buildings going up…

 When we come to the junction with Commercial Street, turn left & enter Spitalfields Market.

-On the right here though is the old London Fruit & Wool Exchange – lovely building & so much tradition.
+On the right here is the old London Fruit & Wool Exchange – a lovely building & so much tradition.

 2. We love Spitalfields & you can easily spend an hour or so browsing, especially on a Sunday when the full market’s on.

-There’s several chain restaurants in Spitalfields, but why not grab something from one of the fast food outlets & sit in the communal area.
+There’s several chain restaurants in Spitalfields, but why not grab something from one of the unique fast food outlets & sit in the communal area

 In Jack the Ripper’s day the East End of London was a slum with 1 million people crammed into single roomed properties with poor water & sewage facilities.
 In excess of half of all children died before the age of 5 & prostitution & alcoholism were everywhere.